 Trust Your Boyfriend when He Has Previously Cheated

-Edited by Vanessa Alexandra Avisado, Olivia, Anonymous, Eng and 1 other
+Edited by Vanessa Alexandra Avisado, Olivia, Eng, Lynn

 Just like love, trust is fragile and once it is shattered it is very difficult, if not impossible, to "reconstruct" or "rebuild".
 How do you trust your boyfriend when he has previously cheated?
 You don't.
 Why?
 Because it's actually not up to you; it's really up to him to work things out, make amends, and prove himself worthy of your love once more, and this is something that cannot be done overnight.
 You have to know in your mind and in your heart that first, he is truly sorry for what he did, and second he has enough self-control not to commit the same mistake twice.